KalphalusKal/KalphalusKal/README.md

 YouRTube (YouTube Client to watch videos your way) PlaiR (Music Player meant to be the best pick)
 Sondera (A Chat app like discord, this is the least likely to take off in my opinion)
+### Notes:
+I wouldnt be here without [SourceLocation](https://www.github.com/sourcelocation) and [LeminLimez](https://www.github.com/LeminLimez), if I hadnt found TrollTools it wouldnt have brought me down the path of coding, if either of you are reading this, thank you.